Land tax is the first charge on the title to the land to which it relates and must be paid before ownership can change.

 The information on a certificate does not preclude us from taking action against a vendor to recover outstanding land tax.

-Please also carefully read our notes to land tax certificates.
+Please also carefully read our property clearance certificates.